 They are buttery and tender, studded with chocolate and almonds, and not overly sweet.
 Also, they need to be refrigerated before baking, so they are easy to whip up the night before and refrigerate overnight.
 Pop them in the oven when you wake up in the morning and bask in the lovely warm chocolate almond scent wafting from your oven.
 Drizzle them with glaze and dig in.
 Pause.
 Savor.
 Moan.
 It's your morning, and it's going to be a lovely day.

-- 5 tbsp butter, chilled and cut into 1/4 inch pieces
+- 5 tablespoon butter, chilled and cut into ¼ inch pieces

 - 1 cup dark chocolate chips or chocolate chunks

 - ½ cup heavy cream or half and half